ahamlinman/peribot/README.md

 ## Contributing

-I highly encourage bug reports and pull requests on GitHub at https://github.com/ahamlinman/peribot.
-Please ensure that contributions are tested!
+Bug reports and changes are welcome at https://github.com/ahamlinman/peribot.
+Please ensure that contributions are unit tested, and please update the changelog!

 I also welcome helpful comments and criticism regarding the framework.
 My contact information is listed on my GitHub profile at